nav9/FreelanceAndRemoteWorkList/freelancingPlatforms.md

 During my [eye strain days](https://nrecursions.blogspot.com/2020/11/the-real-cure-for-eye-strain.html), I kept a list of websites for finding freelance work.
 When I noticed [this person's repository](https://github.com/yanirs/established-remote), I felt it would be good to share my list too, to help others, because articles that list freelance websites only bother putting up something like a top-ten list, and I know how difficult it is to find opportunities.
 It's even more difficult to find good projects that pay well, and employers who treat you fairly.
 I still don't understand why people haven't created a platform where we would not have to apply for jobs.
 An algorithm should find jobs for us based on our skills, experience and our current workload.

-The lists below are not vetted.
-I don't know which of them are good and which aren't.
+The lists below are not fully vetted.
 Perhaps the [discussions page](https://github.com/nav9/softwareFreelanceAndRemoteJobs/discussions) can help with that.
 If you find any issues with the platforms mentioned below or you'd like to contribute to this by converting this repository to a [GitHub wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis) or if you have any other useful info or feedback to share, please do.

 Eventually, I hope you'd help with segregating these into categories of how reliable they are, how well they pay, and which types of freelancers they best cater to.
-It needs to be updated too.
+It needs to be kept up-to-date too.

 # Opportunities
 ## General